 This module is designed to teach students about clusters, or groupings, of occupations.
-The classification system used supports logical exploration by looking at the occupations related to major themes or industries.
+The classification system used is a method of supporting logical exploration by looking at the occupations related to major themes or industries.
 The same classification system can be used to organize high school curriculum so that students can make a four-year high school plan related to their tentative occupational choices.
 Instead of trying to learn about hundreds of occupations in a random fashion, students can begin their exploration with occupations in the clusters of highest interest.

-Students will take the Kuder Career Interests Assessment® and the Kuder Skills Confidence Assessment® online in Kuder Navigator®, a web-based career planning system for students in grades six through 12.
+Students will take the Kuder[®] Career Interests Assessment and the Kuder[®] Skills Confidence Assessment online in Kuder[®] Navigator, Kuder's web-based career planning system for students in grades six through 12.
 They have been given a handout with instructions.

-How Can You Help Your Student Understand the World of Work?
+How Can You Help Your Child Understand the Organization of Work?

-- Talk with your student about which clusters seem interesting at this point.
-Your child will be taking the Kuder Career Interests Assessment that will rank their interests according to occupational clusters. - Try to place your work, or the work of neighbors or relatives, into one of the clusters.
+- Talk with your child about which clusters seem interesting at this point.
+Your child will be taking the Kuder Career Interests Assessment that will rank her or his interests according to the occupational clusters. - Try to place your work, or the work of neighbors or relatives, into one of the clusters.